Insights: Article

 Like any new technology, AI tools and systems can be expensive.

-Daryl says: “Due to the cost of integrating and running AI to perform tasks, businesses will need to evaluate the return on investment carefully.
-However, most implementations of AI stand to significantly reduce costs to the business for the long-term.”
+Daryl says, “Due to the cost of integrating and running AI to perform tasks, businesses must carefully evaluate the return on investment.
+However, most implementations of AI stand to significantly reduce costs to the business for the long term.”

-Domenic agrees: “AI-powered technologies can automate repetitive, time-consuming tasks, freeing up employees to focus on higher-level, more creative tasks, leading to improved efficiency and productivity for businesses.
-For example, instead of using human talent to answer simple customer queries, you can hand the job over to an AI-powered customer chatbot.
+Domenic agrees: “AI-powered technologies can automate repetitive, time-consuming tasks, freeing employees to focus on higher-level, more creative tasks, leading to improved efficiency and productivity for businesses.
+For example, you can hand the job to an AI-powered customer chatbot instead of using human talent to answer simple customer queries.
 They’ll get it done faster and free up time for people to manage more complex tasks.

 10. What are the ethical implications of using AI?

-While AI has the power to revolutionise every industry, it’s important to acknowledge and mitigate the risks and ethical concerns that come with the development of this technology and implementing AI in your business.
+While AI can revolutionise every industry, it’s essential to acknowledge and mitigate the risks and ethical concerns associated with developing this technology and implementing it in your business.

 “There are some ethical concerns as the AI must be trained using publicly available information which has the potential to contain Licensed or Protected information,” says Domenic.
 “There are also concerns about privacy, security, accountability, transparency, and potential biases.
-As AI becomes more widely adopted, we can expect to see increased demand for regulation and standards to ensure that AI is developed and used in a responsible and ethical manner.”
+As AI becomes more widely adopted, we expect increased demand for regulation and standards to ensure that AI is developed and used responsibly and ethically.”

 With greater awareness and education, organisations will be better placed to navigate the challenges and opportunities of AI.